 Born in 1978 in Epping, although Liz had no artist in her family to follow, she always had a passion for painting and so studied art to A-Level (1996).
 She continued to paint in her halls of residence while studying for her philosophy degree at Heythrop College, University of London.
 The portfolio quickly overwhelmed her room so she had her first solo exhibition in 1999.

 In 2000, although a cradle Catholic, Liz began to experience the profound nature of being in relationship with God and her artwork took a turn towards the spiritual.
 This is now the only work she undertakes.

-A member of the Society of Catholic Artists (recently listed with The British Library under English Heritage) Liz is currently living in Sussex with her husband and their four children.
+Liz is a member of the Society of Catholic Artists (recently listed with The British Library under English Heritage) and a founder member of what is now St Patrick's Studios, Wapping.
+She is currently living in Sussex with her husband and their four children.

 I want to invite you to look at the art herein with an open mind, but also a quiet mind.

 There are reasons behind each element in every painting...some have become evident during the process and some were intended since its conception.